Amsterdam has a number of international coach (bus) services which can take you around Europe.

-OUIBUS (formerly iDBUS) is a European coach (bus) company which offers services from Amsterdam to Lille, Paris, Antwerp, Brussels and London.
+Blablabus (formerly known as Ouibus and previously iDBUS) is a European coach (bus) company which offers international services to and from Amsterdam.

-In Amsterdam the OUIBUS coaches depart/arrive from Amsterdam Sloterdijk Station (Piarcoplein 69, 1043 Amsterdam – the same as Flixbus) in the west of the city.
+In Amsterdam the Blablabus coaches depart/arrive from Amsterdam Sloterdijk Station (Piarcoplein 69, 1043 Amsterdam – the same as Flixbus) in the west of the city.

-Note that OUIBUS also serves Den Haag, Rotterdam and Utrecht in the Netherlands.
+Note that Blablabus also serves Rotterdam and Groningen in the Netherlands.